JRKinney/power_takehome/README.md

-# Powerline Takehome Project
+# Power Takehome Project

-This repository contains a takehome interview project for Powerline.
-The goal of the project is to create anoptimization model for an energy storage site in AU
+This repository contains a takehome interview project for a power company.
+The goal of the project is to create an optimization model for an energy storage site in AU

 ## Setup